The content

 Q1 - The problems at Airbus

-have been resolved
+have been resolved completely.

 are well on their way to being sorted out.